Current Employment Statistics Frequently Asked Questions

 each survey, but the standard BLS confidentiality pledge promises that data collected are used for statistical purposes only.

 Information about the BLS confidentiality policy and the laws that protect reporters to BLS surveys can be found here:

-Researchers can get access to Bureau of Labor Statistics microdata under certain circumstances.
+Researchers can get access to BLS microdata under certain circumstances.
 Information about qualifying for

 the program and the application process through which access may be granted can be found here: